 Advertising for Behavior Change is Different.

-All the senior leaders came from either private equity or packaged goods.
+All the senior leaders came from private equity or packaged goods.

 Yet this company had a mission to help people improve their wellness.
 It did so through memberships and subscriptions with a heavy component of education and community.